abbourne/abbourne.github.io/content/cyclingsafety/how_not_to_fall/index.md

 If you think you are going to be stopping, you can always unclip early.
 Better to discover you can’t unclip when you have a few seconds to try the other foot, try a few times, and have time plan your “escape” (see below)

 When I’m off road riding, I will sometimes unclip when I see a very rough or problematic surface ahead… deep sand, mud, or large loose rocks.
-You will sometimes see pro road riders going this on slippery corners, anticipate they will need to track themselves.
+You will sometimes see pro road riders going this on slippery corners, anticipate they will need to stabilize themselves by putting their inside foot down.

 ## Practice Slow Speed Riding

 Balancing a bike at slow speed (or when stopped) is very different from balance when riding, and requires significant practice.
 Given that falling at low speed is so common, it’s really worth practicing!
 The best, and easiest, thing is to “play like a child” at slow speed riding.
 Just try stuff, practice riding slower and slower, practice making sharp turns while riding slowly.
 Ride slow standing and sitting.
 Can you stop for a second then continue to ride forward?
 Here are some specific drills:

 * **Tight turns at a walking pace**: In a parking lot, within a single parking space, try to make a complete 360 degree circle while staying within the parking space.
 Don’t lean the bike, keep it parallel to the ground.
 Go as slow as you can.
 Try it standing up, as well as sitting down.
-Don’t worry if you can’t stay within a single parking space… the point here is to practice balance and turning a low speed.
+Don’t worry if you can’t stay within a single parking space… the point here is to practice balance and turning at low speed.
 * **Stop and Go**: Stand out of the saddle (it’s easier to balance out of the saddle).
 While riding slowly, use you brakes to come to a momentary complete stop without putting a foot down, then ride away again.
 It helps to be riding slightly uphill so the bike slows naturally.
 If you can’t come to a complete stop that’s OK… just try to make your “stop” slower and slower as you practice.
 If you ever feel yourself losing balance ride forward!
 Don’t try to put a foot down.
 * **Track Stand**:  This is a terrific balance drill!
 And, yeah, it’s pretty hard to learn as an adult.
 But that doesn’t mean you can’t practice it!
 This short video is very good  [How To Track Stand Like a Pro - YouTube](https://www.youtube.com/watch?v=nRR4paQnUsQ)  Important!
 If you feel yourself losing balance - ride forward!
 Don’t try to put a foot down.

 ## Losing Your Balance - Ride Forward!

 The tendency when we lose our balance on our bike is to try to put a foot down.
 But it’s often better and safer to recover from an “incipient fall” by riding forward.
 Sometimes this is not an option… you obviously don’t want to ride out into traffic at a busy intersection!
 But often that’s not an issue.
 When it doubt, if it’s possible, just move forward.
 This requires some significant mental training, which we will talk about in a future article.
-And the slow speed riding drills above will **really** really train you to avoid falls by moving forward to recover your balance
+The slow speed riding drills above will **really** really train you to avoid falls by moving forward to recover your balance.

 ## Uneven Surfaces